Carrizozo volcanic field: Broken Back flow

 An overview of the lava flows (Little Black Peak in distance).

-A close-up view of the lava flows, showing pahoēhoē (Hawaiian for "ropey") lava flow structure.
+A close-up view of the lava flows, showing pāhoehoe (Hawaiian for "ropey") lava flow structure.

 A western juniper tree grows out of the Carrizozo Malpaís.

 Geology

 The volcanic field is associated with the Rio Grande Rift, a region of the Earth's crust that is being slowly pulled apart.
 This produces faulting that provides paths for magma to reach the Earth's surface from its upper mantle.
 The lavas erupted were mildly alkaline in composition, similar to the nearby Jornada del Muerto, Hillsboro, and Black Mesa flows.

 Seismic measurements in the region have detected a possible thermal anomaly associated with the volcanic field.